You are $75 away from free shipping

 With so many hairstyle trends and hair styling products to try, there’s a good chance you’ve neglected your hair care routine.
-We often forget that hair needs a little TLC just as skin does.
-If you have dry, damaged, or color-treated hair, using a deep hair conditioner is a great way to revive and moisturize your mane.
-Here are a few tips to follow to deep condition your hair—including our best deep conditioner to use based on your hair type—and give it the pampering it deserves.
-We’ll also be answering some of the most popular questions about deep conditioning treatments!
+You might forget that hair needs a little TLC, just as your skin does.
+If you have dry, damaged, or color-treated hair, using a deep conditioner is a great way to revive and moisturize your mane.
+Here, we’re sharing a complete guide to deep conditioning treatments, including naming our best deep conditioner to use based on your hair type and answering some of the most popular questions on the topic.

 WHAT IS THE DIFFERENCE BETWEEN CONDITIONER AND DEEP CONDITIONER?

 You may find that some people refer to conditioner and deep conditioning hair treatments interchangeably, but both of these hair care products have distinct differences that make them unique.
 For starters, with conditioner, the goal is to replenish your hair with moisture that you may have lost during your wash session.
 The best way to think of a conditioner is as a moisturizer for your hair.

 On the other hand, a deep conditioner packs a mighty punch.
 As we noted above, this essential provides a deeper conditioning of your strands than a standard conditioner can provide.
 Usually, it’s much thicker than traditional conditioners, which works in your favor to refresh and revive your locks for a hydrated and nourished look and feel.
 It’s an ideal hair treatment for when your locks are looking a little dry and frail.

 It may seem smart to double up on the conditioning treatments and use conditioner after your hair conditioning treatment.
 However, this simply isn’t necessary.
 On the days that you reach for a deep conditioning treatment, you don’t need a regular conditioner, too.